nzw0301/nzw0301.github.io/index.md

 ![profile image]({{page.images|sample}} "nzw"){:height="177px" width="177px"}

 __NOZAWA Kento__ is a Ph.D. student who does research on machine learning.
-His current research interests are _self-supervised learning for discrete data and PAC-Bayes theory_.
+His current research interests are _self-supervised learning for NLP and PAC-Bayes theory_.

 ---